 A tourist has got herself in trouble by climbing Mexico’s Castillo de Kukulcán.
-Climbing the pyramid has been banned since 2008.
+Climbing the step pyramid has been banned since 2008.
 Footage of the incident shows a crowd at the bottom calling for her to be jailed.
-Some even chanted “sacrifice, sacrifice.”
+Some even reportedly chanted for her to be sacrificed.

 A woman has angered a crowd, dancing down the Castillo de Kukulcán, one of the most important ancient structures in Mexico.
 Either oblivious or uncaring of the ban on climbing this monument, which is located in Chichén Itzá (southeastern Mexico), and which is one of the new seven wonders of the modern world, the woman can be seen confidently posing at the top of the steps (then being booed by onlookers).

-She then, in a viral video, posted to TikTok with the caption “this is why you don’t disrespect Mayan Pyramids”, can be seen reaching the bottom of the stairs, with chants ringing out including “carcel” (jail) and “sacrifice” because “this woman does not respect the rules.”
+She then, in a viral video, posted to TikTok with the caption “this is why you don’t disrespect Mayan Pyramids”, can be seen reaching the bottom of the stairs, with chants ringing out including “jail” and (according to Merco Press) “sacrifice” because “this woman does not respect the rules.”